CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 **Example**
 > * Your boss just changed the date of a meeting on the 3rd October to the 2nd.
 Simply find your meeting task, then run the following command:
-> * `find meeting`<br>
+>   `find meeting`<br>
     `edit 1 d/02102016`<br>

 ---

 ### Reschduling a task: `reschedule`
 ToDoIt doesn't expect you to be the perfect worker.
 Sometimes you're too busy or tired to do a task.
-If you're not feeling up to it right now, simply reschedule it for another day. .<br>
+If you're not feeling up to it right now, simply reschedule it for another day.<br>
 Format: `reschedule INDEX INTERVAL`

 **Notes**